KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 Car junker = new Car(true, 42, "brown");
 ```

+Example code can be found in the [Classes-Multiple Fields](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Classes-Multiple%20Fields) folder.

 ### Review

 Java is an object-oriented programming language where every program has at least one class.
 Programs are often built from many classes and objects, which are the instances of a class.